2.4 Timing and Administration Details

 - During instructions, listen for answer-change rules, break rules, and time warnings.

-Do not use timing rumors as strategy.
-A candidate who expects an unsupported long session may pace too slowly.
-A candidate who expects a shorter session may panic when the local format differs.
-The better plan is to practice the named domains, confirm the exact appointment logistics, and enter the test ready to follow instructions.
+Timing rumors are a quiet way to sabotage a good score.
+A candidate who expects an unsupported, leisurely session may pace too slowly and leave points unanswered.
+A candidate who expects a shorter session may panic when the local format runs differently.
+The reliable plan is unglamorous: practice the named domains, confirm the exact appointment logistics from your own notice, and walk in ready to follow instructions precisely.

-What timing does the current IOS public page list for NCOSI?
+What timing does IOS list for the NCOSI?

-Why should active test time be separated from check-in and instruction time?
+Why should you separate active test time from check-in and instruction time when planning?